-A bank's profitability has an effect on its safety and soundness.
-Earnings may be retained by the bank, boosting its capital buffer, or be used to address problematic loans, potentially making the bank better prepared to withstand financial trouble.
-Obviously, banks that are losing money are less able to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, likely making the bank better prepared to withstand economic shocks.
+Banks that are losing money, however, are less able to do those things.

-One important measure of a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
-The most recent annualized quarterly return on equity for Northbrook Bank and Trust Company was 15.44 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for Northbrook Bank and Trust Company was 12.60 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $14.5 million on total equity of $198.3 million.
-The bank reported an annualized return on average assets, or ROA, of 1.40 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank reported net income of $24.7 million on total equity of $211.5 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 1.16 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.